skip to Main Content

 Working hand in glove together

-Clinical Somatics makes movement safe, down-regulates the nervous system and is just the most wonderful practice for releasing the bracing that happens in response to fear of pain as well as chronic muscular tension itself which is a big player in the chronic pain picture.
+Clinical Somatics makes movement safe, down-regulates the nervous system and is just the most wonderful practice for releasing the bracing that happens in response to fear of pain as well as chronic muscular tension itself which is a major player in the chronic pain picture.

-I bring both into my sessions now and both approaches are so empowering.
-It is all about your own agency, exploring your own lived-reality of pain slowly and carefully, while bringing kindness and compassion towards the body and mind.
+I completed a certification in Pain-Reprocessing Therapy with Alan Gordon’s Pain Psychology Centre and bring both modalities into my sessions where appropriate.
+What these modalities share is that both approaches are so empowering.
+It is all about your own agency, exploring and unwinding your own lived-reality of pain slowly and carefully, while bringing kindness and compassion towards the body and mind.
 There is a wonderful knitting together that begins to happen – these are synergistic modalities.

 Back To Top